 The BadItemLimit switch tells the command to skip bad or corrupted items in the mailbox.
 The number following the switch is the total number of items to be skipped.
 The valid input range for this switch is 0 to 2,147,483,647 (where giving input as 0 is the same as not specifying the parameter at all).

 Using third-party automated tool

 Though the above mentioned method works for most cases, it might not achieve its purpose in rare cases.
-At such times, you can use competent third-party EDB repair software Stellar Phoenix Mailbox Exchange Recovery.
+At such times, you can use competent third-party EDB repair software Stellar Repair for Exchange.
 This product is adept in repairing corrupt or damaged EDB (Exchange Database) files to restore inaccessible mailbox items.
 Using this tool will give you two major advantages over the manual method:

 So, there you go!
 The next time your Exchange mailbox move/restore operation fails due to corruption, you know exactly what to do and how.
 And don't forget to make the process easy by using automated software.

 How to Fix Exchange Jet Errors 1018 & 1216

 How to Recover Exchange Database when Log files are missing

 How to Repair Exchange 2010 database with Eseutil Switches